begumayten/EventTicketingSystem/README.md

 ## Setup and Running Instructions

 1. **Import Tables to MySQL:**
-   - Import the provided SQL script to create the necessary tables in MySQL.
+   - Import the provided SQL scripts to create the necessary tables and load data in MySQL, or import the provided tables directly.
-   - Make sure to adjust the script and replace any placeholders with your actual data.

 2. **Update Database Password:**
    - Open `server.js` in your code editor.